Key Takeaways

 Your URLs are equal to street names for Google.
 Imagine what happens if you change all the street names in your city and you are asked for directions to a certain street that is now called something else.

 Firstly, you won’t even know that it has been renamed.
-When you figure it out you’ll take a long time to adapt and remember all the new street names.
+Once you figure it out, you’ll take a long time to adapt and remember all the new street names.

 301 redirect URLs

-When you create a 301 redirect, you’re telling the crawlers and users that a particular page has packed its bags and permanently moved somewhere else.
-This little trick ensures that your page still pops up in search results, even after it changes address.
+When you create a 301 redirect, you are telling the crawlers and users that a particular page has packed its bags and permanently moved somewhere else.
+This ensures that your page still pops up in search results, even after it changes address.
+Google’s site migration documentation states: “Use 301 redirects to map old to new URLs” as the primary method for preserving link equity.

 Keep your existing content

-The main worry when launching a new website is that important rankings are getting lost.
+The main worry when launching a new website is that important rankings will be lost.
 One of the actions to take to prevent that is to keep your existing content.

 Keeping your existing content doesn’t mean that you can’t add new and updated content.
 Your existing blog posts, articles, and landing pages in general contain the content that has brought you to your current rankings.